 When a company thinks that one or more of its employees may have violated the law, the company may hire a defense lawyer to conduct an internal investigation at the company to find out what happened.

 A defense lawyer may also represent people or companies in courtroom trials or in arbitrations against other people or companies.
 In this context, the term “defense lawyer” is used to refer to the lawyer who is representing the person or company that is being accused of having done something that harmed the plaintiff or the claimant in that particular case.

 A defense lawyer may do all of the above things, or may focus on one or more specific areas.
 These are only examples of some of the things that defense lawyers may do.
 Other defense lawyers may do additional things or different kinds of things.

-If you would like information about The Pickholz Law Offices’ experience as defense lawyers, please feel free to click on the “Sample Matters” link and the other links on the right side of this page.
+If you would like information about The Pickholz Law Offices’ experience as defense lawyers, please feel free to click on the “Our Cases & Results” link and the other links on the right side of this page.